-Application : Applie Applied Explanation on : application of the practice benef objec objec Mana To su a RC, The Board of Directors ("Board") recognises the importance and benefits of having a Remuneration Committee ("RC"), to set a clear and objective remuneration policies and procedures, and to exercise objectivity in determining remuneration for the Board and the Senior Management.
+Application Applie Applied Explanation on application of the practice benef objec objec Mana To su a RC, The Board of Directors ("Board") recognises the importance and benefits of having a Remuneration Committee ("RC"), to set a clear and objective remuneration policies and procedures, and to exercise objectivity in determining remuneration for the Board and the Senior Management.
 To supervise remuneration-related matters, the Board has established a RC, comprises solely of Independent Non-Executive Directors.
-The composition of the RC are as follows: No. Name of Directors Position Directorship 1 Chan Wah Chong Chairman Independent Non- Director 2 Independent Non-Executive Director 3 Mary Geraldine Phipps Senior Independent Non- Executive Director The RC is guided by a formalised Terms of Reference, which is made available on our corporate website at www.sinliplas.com.my.
-Explanation for : departure Large companies are requ to complete the columns l omplete the columns below.
-Non-larg ge companies are encouraged
+The composition of the RC are as follows: No. No. Name of Directors Position Directorship 1 1 Lee Kean Cheong Chairman Independent Non-Executive Director 2 2 Law Cheng Lock Committee Independent Non-Executive Director 3 Oh Phaik Choo Independent Non-Executive Director 3 The RC is guided by a formalised Terms of Reference, which is made available on our corporate website at www.sinliplas.com.my.
+Explanation for departure Large companies are requ vired to complete the columns below.
+Non-large companies are encouraged below.

-Measure Timeframe
+Measure : Timeframe :